Un-mixing Test-time Adaptation under Heterogeneous Data Streams: Experiments

 \subsubsection{FreDA adapts robustly to hyperparameter variations}

 We investigate the impact of the key hyperparameters: \texttt{CLUSTER\_NUM}, \texttt{KMEANS\_SIZE}, \texttt{COMM\_INTERVAL}, and \texttt{PERT\_MAGNITUDE}.
-From TABLE~\ref{tab:analyticalStudy}, we have the following observations: \textbf{1)} \texttt{CLUSTER\_NUM} is largely insensitive in the range of 2–8: performance varies only marginally across CIFAR10/100-C and remains stable on average, with a clear drop emerging only at the extreme setting of 16, most notably on ImageNet-C. We attribute the degradation at 16 to over-partitioning, where the model tends to overfit to subtle, cluster-specific variations rather than capturing domain-invariant patterns.
-Therefore, a moderate number of clusters, around 4, appears to strike a good balance between adaptation flexibility and maintaining model robustness. \textbf{2)} Varying \texttt{KMEANS\_SIZE} from 256 to 2048 results in stable performance across all datasets, indicating that our method is robust to changes in cluster sizes. \textbf{3)} Our approach shows general robustness to communication frequency (varying \texttt{COMM\_INTERVAL} from 1 to 1,000).
+From Fig.~\ref{fig:analyticalStudy}, we have the following observations: \textbf{a)} \texttt{CLUSTER\_NUM} is largely insensitive in the range of 2–8: performance varies only marginally across CIFAR10/100-C and remains stable on average, with a clear drop emerging only at the extreme setting of 16.
+We attribute the degradation at 16 to over-partitioning, where the model tends to overfit to subtle, cluster-specific variations rather than capturing domain-invariant patterns.
+Therefore, a moderate number of clusters, around 4, appears to strike a good balance between adaptation flexibility and maintaining model robustness. \textbf{b)} Varying \texttt{KMEANS\_SIZE} from 256 to 2048 results in stable performance across all datasets, indicating that our method is robust to changes in cluster sizes. \textbf{c)} Our approach shows general robustness to communication frequency (varying \texttt{COMM\_INTERVAL} from 10 to 1,000).
 On simpler datasets such as CIFAR10-C, infrequent communication (e.g., interval $f=1000$) performs best, likely due to effective independent learning.
-In contrast, for complex datasets, more frequent communication (e.g., $f=1$) improves performance, likely by mitigating divergence among local branches and ensuring model consistency. \textbf{4)} Introducing perturbation (\texttt{PERT\_MAGNITUDE}) from 0 to a positive value yields a clear performance gain, confirming the effectiveness of our frequency-based augmentation strategy.
+In contrast, for complex datasets (e.g. CIFAR100-C), more frequent communication (e.g., $f=10$) improves performance, likely by mitigating divergence among local branches and ensuring model consistency. \textbf{d)} Introducing perturbation (\texttt{PERT\_MAGNITUDE}) from 0 to a positive value yields a clear performance gain, confirming the effectiveness of our frequency-based augmentation strategy.
 Furthermore, when varying the magnitude between 0.1 and 0.3, FreDA maintains robust performance across datasets, indicating its resilience to moderate perturbation levels.